MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-the-application-diagnostics-console.md

 ## The Application Diagnostics console
 The Application Diagnostics console is the place to look at the individual performance and reliability events that are being raised within your environment.
 You can look at all the events, or group them into "problem groups" in which events coming from the same sources are grouped together to highlight the problems with the monitored applications.
-Use Application Diagnostics to look at events and the transaction chains related to those events to understand how the performance and reliability issues are impacting your applications.
+Use Application Diagnostics to look at events and the transaction chains related to those events to understand how the performance and reliability issues are affecting your applications.

 The Application Advisor console provides analytics and telemetry of the data presented in Application Diagnostics.
 Through the Application Advisor console you gain insights into which events are causing the most problems.
 For more information about Application Advisor, see [Prioritizing alerts by using Application Advisor](manage-prioritizing-alerts-using-application-advisor.md)